 Reset Standard Workspace

-Restores the default settings for the Adobe pre-defined workspaces (Essentials, Output, etc.)
+Restores the default settings for the Adobe pre-defined workspaces (Essentials, Output, and so on)

 - To brighten or darken the background, go to the General panel of the Preferences dialog box and do the following: